- Fixed for life at 4.71% with Nationwide Lifetime Mortgages

 - Insurance Provision

-- Home, life, travel, payment protection, critical illness insurance
+- Home, life, travel, payment protection, and critical illness insurance

 - Family Protection and Multi-cover packages